sahyun1/cordova-plugin-bixolon-printer/README.md

 I have got rid of android-support package to work with Latest Cordova-Android 9

-At this stage, I've only tested against Android.
+At this stage, I've only tested against Android and Bixolon SPP-R200III.

 Cross-platform BixolonPrint Plugin for Cordova / PhoneGap.
 Forked from [alfonsovinti](https://github.com/alfonsovinti/cordova-plugin-bixolon-print.git)